TrainingByPackt/BeginningAPIDevelopmentwithNode.js/README.md

 # Beginning API Development with Node.js

-The bots are taking over and we’re all for it!
-Messenger-based bots will be the dominant software UI for the next generation of applications – even Slack, Telegram, and Facebook are driving a new approach where “threads are the new apps.”
-This book shows you how to create work automation bots that interact with users through Slack, e-mail, Skype, Twitter, and more using Node.js.
-You’ll learn to create conversational UIs for your Node.js apps, and then use those UIs to provide workflow automation tools.
-You will be shown how to handle customer service requests that come in through messenger systems – this includes interpreting the natural language to reveal the user’s intent and respond accordingly.
-You will also learn how to automate processes that involve several people, such as processing holiday requests, arranging meetings, or sending updated reports on time.
-By the end of this book you’ll have the knowledge to create bots that can handle and manipulate documents, URLs, and other items of content.
-Harness the power of bots and your organization will reap the benefits.
+Using the same framework to build both server and client-side applications saves you time and money.
+This book teaches you how you can use JavaScript and Node.js to build highly scalable APIs that work well with lightweight cross-platform client applications.
+It begins with the basics of Node.js in the context of backend development, and quickly leads you through the creation of an example client that pairs up with a fully authenticated API implementation.

+This book balances theory and exercises, and contains multiple open-ended activities that use real-life business scenarios for you to practice and apply your newly acquired skills in a highly relevant context.

+We have included over 20 practical activities and exercises across 9 topics to reinforce your learning.
+By the end of this book, you'll have the skills and exposure required to get hands- on with your own API development project.

 ## What you will learn

-* Set up the React Native environment on both devices and emulators
-* Gain an in-depth understanding of how React Native works behind the scenes
+* Quickly get to grips with Node.js and it  Module System.
+* Build an Understanding of Asynchronous Programming in Node.js
+* Develop scalable and high performing APIs using hapi.js and Knex.js
-* Write your own custom native UI components
+* Write unit tests for your API to ensure reliability and maintainability.
-* Learn the ins and outs of screen navigation
-* Master the art of layout and styles
-* Work with device-exclusive data such as geolocation
-* Develop native modules in Objective-C and Java that interact with JavaScript
-* Test and deploy your application for a production-ready environment
+* Complete a variety of hands-on exercises and activities to broaden your understanding of the concepts.
+* Dive into the capstone project by building an API for a legacy application.

 ### Hardware requirements

 For an optimal student experience, we recommend the following hardware configuration:
 * **Processor**: 2.6 GHz or higher, preferably multi-core
 * **Memory**: 4GB RAM
 * **Hard disk**: 10GB or more
-* A projector
 * An Internet connection

 ### Software requirements
 You’ll also need the following software installed in advance: